 Sierra County DUI defense.

-How DUI cases move through the Sierra County Superior Court in Downieville, the DMV 10-day hearing process, and what to do after a DUI arrest anywhere in Sierra County.
+How DUI cases move through the Sierra County Superior Court in Downieville, the DMV 10-day hearing deadline, and what to do after a DUI arrest in California's least-populated mountain county.

 The Sierra County Superior Court